 - Cooling ventilation.
 The generator needs adequate, unobstructed flow of air to allow for proper cooling of engine and generator head so it does not overheat and possibly cause fire.
 Situate so there is adequate clearance around generator to allow for cooling airflow.
 Do not allow debris to accumulate and block airflow.
 Keep all objects at least 7 feet away from vent slots. - Grounding.
 Always ensure generator is properly grounded to prevent electrical shock.
 This generator is equipped with a grounding screw.
 Always complete the grounding path from the generator to a copper pipe/rod driven into moist earth to a sufficient depth.
 Check with an electrician for local grounding requirements.
 If a licensed electrician installs the generator with a connection to your building's electrical circuit for use as a standby power system, grounding will be complete through the building's grounding system. - Isolate connection to building's electrical circuit.
 Never plug the generator directly into a wall outlet.
 ANY connection to a building's electrical system MUST ISOLATE THE GENERATOR FROM UTILITY POWER via an UL-approved transfer switch installed by a licensed electrician in compliance with all applicable local building and electrical codes.
 If the generator is not isolated from the utility power system by such means, generator output will back feed into the utility power grid.
 This may result in injury or death to utility power workers or others who contact the lines during a power outage.
 It may also cause the generator to explode or cause fire when utility power is restored. - Wet conditions.
 Water conducts electricity.
 Do not operate generator where it is wet.
 Operate on a dry surface under an open, canopy-like structure. - Hot engine exhaust.
 Engine exhaust can be extremely hot and cause fire.
-Refer to your engine manual to determine safe clearance distance required between hot exhaust and nearby combustible objects. - CO alarms.
+Refer to your engine manual to determine safe clearance distance required between hot exhaust and nearby combustible objects. - Belt tension.
+Belt slippage can cause static electricity build-up, which may result in sparking.
+Fire ignition can result.
+Follow instructions in this manual for adjusting belt tension. - CO alarms.
 Ensure that working, battery-operated or battery back-up carbon monoxide alarms are used in any dwelling/structure that is in close proximity to the running generator. - Fire extinguisher.
 Keep a fire extinguisher rated "ABC" by the National Fire Protection Association nearby.
 Keep it properly charged and be familiar with its use.